gmickel/CodeWhisper/README.md

 # CodeWhisper will prompt you to select a model from the list of available models
 codewhisper task

-# To use the new experimental diff-based code modifications, you can use the following command:
+# To disable the new diff-based code modifications, you can use the following command:
+# This will use full-file code modifications
-codewhisper task --diff
+codewhisper task --no-diff

 # You can also specify a model directly
 # Claude-3.5 Sonnet